Julius Eastman

-Julius Eastman (October 27, 1940 – May 28, 1990) was an American composer, pianist, vocalist, and performance artist whose work is associated with musical minimalism.
-He was among the first composers to combine minimalist processes with elements of pop music, and involve experimental methods of extending and modifying music in creating what he called "organic music".
-He often gave his pieces titles with provocative political intent, such as Evil Nigger and Gay Guerrilla, and has been acclaimed following new performances and reissues of his music.
+Julius Eastman (October 27, 1940 – May 28, 1990) was an American composer.
+He was among the first composers to combine the processes of some minimalist music with other methods of extending and modifying his music as in some experimental music.
+He thus created what he called "organic music".
+In compositions like Stay On It (1973), his melodic motifs were not unlike the catchy refrains of then pop music.

+He studied performance and composition in New York and contributed to new music scenes in New York, Buffalo, and Chicago, touring and recording as a performer and enjoying many performances of his own music.
+As a conductor, musician, and vocalist, he had a close artistic relationship with Arthur Russell and worked briefly with Meredith Monk and Pierre Boulez.
+His voice is that of Peter Maxwell Davies' Mad King on Nonesuch Records.
+He worked in a variety of musical styles, including classical, jazz, and crossover.

+During the 1970s (and perhaps shortly thereafter), he openly expressed himself in terms of his race, sexual orientation, or both in at least one performance and also in his compositions, including Gay Guerrilla and Nigger Faggot.
+These gestures were not well received.
+He began to contend with a lack of professional opportunities, falling into relative obscurity while struggling with substance use and homelessness in the 1980s.

+After his early, possibly HIV/AIDS-related death in 1990, Kyle Gann remembered him in a much belated 1991 obituary in the Village Voice.
+In the 21st century, his work rose to international prominence within contemporary classical music.
+There have been many recent professional editions, performances, and recordings of his music, as well as some extended scholarly treatments of his life and work.

-Biography
+Biography and music

+Studies and debuts

 Julius Eastman grew up in Ithaca, New York, with his mother, Frances Eastman, and younger brother, Gerry.
 He began studying piano at age 14 and made rapid progress.
 He studied at Ithaca College before transferring to the Curtis Institute of Music in Philadelphia.
 There he studied piano with Mieczysław Horszowski and composition with Constant Vauclain, and switched majors from piano to composition, graduating in 1963.

 He made his debut as a pianist in 1966 at The Town Hall in New York City.
-Eastman had a rich, deep, and extremely flexible singing voice, for which he became noted for his 1973 Nonesuch recording of Eight Songs for a Mad King by the British composer Peter Maxwell Davies.
+Eastman had a rich, deep, and extremely flexible singing voice, for which he became noted in his 1973 Nonesuch recording of Eight Songs for a Mad King by the British composer Peter Maxwell Davies.
 Eastman's talents gained the attention of composer-conductor Lukas Foss, who conducted Davies' music in performance at the Brooklyn Philharmonic.